Yerba Buena Tunnel: Decks and The Hump

 After the reconstruction, the tunnel would handle only road traffic.
 The upper deck was lowered to accommodate heavy truck traffic, as each deck would now carry five lanes of unidirectional traffic.
 The upper deck was dedicated to westbound traffic, and the lower deck was dedicated to eastbound traffic.
 The impact to traffic during reconstruction of the tunnel was minimized mainly by working outside normal commuting hours and through the use of a portable steel bridge 26 ft long and 58 ft wide, designed to fit between the curbs of the existing upper deck.
 The bridge spanned the gap between the new upper deck and old upper deck, and the overall elevation change of 26 in caused drivers to slow to 15 mph, resulting in traffic jams.
 The first accident caused by "The Hump", the nickname the bridge acquired after prominent warning signs advertising its presence, occurred just twelve minutes after it was first deployed on November 25, 1961.

 The new precast upper deck units were each 7 ft 8 in long, and were installed in two halves.
 One side of each half rested on a temporary falsework erected in the middle of the lower deck, and the other side rested on the shoulder of the tunnel wall previously used to support the old upper deck.
 After the two halves were fastened together, a steel form was used to close the 1 ft 6 in gap between halves, and concrete was poured in the gap.
 The upper deck rests on 12 in shoulders built into the tunnel wall, padded by 1/2 in Masonite.

 The planned completion date for tunnel reconstruction was July 1962, but "The Hump" was not dismantled until October 27, 1962.
 The San Francisco Chronicle marked the occasion by quipping "[The Hump] produced more jams than Grandma ever made."
 After reconstruction, both the upper and lower decks featured 16 ft of vertical clearance.
 Upper deck clearance is restricted by the tunnel portal, and lower deck clearance is restricted by the upper deck.

+"Emperor Norton Tunnel" naming proposal

+Yerba Buena Tunnel is not officially named.
+In August 2025, The Emperor Norton Trust — a nonprofit that since 2013 has been engaged in research, education, and advocacy to advance the legacy of Joshua Abraham Norton — introduced a proposal that the California state legislature name the tunnel "Emperor Norton Tunnel" in 2026, the 90th anniversary of the Bay Bridge and the 180th anniversary of Norton's original arrival in the United States in 1846.

+In 1872, Emperor Norton issued three newspaper proclamations setting out his vision for a bridge that linked Oakland and San Francisco via Yerba Buena Island.